jjfumero/awesome-yamaha-modx/README.md

 1) User files vs user libraries

-- User files reset the piano (performances, etc)
+- User files reset the piano (performances, etc.)
-- User libraries adds a new library to the Modx (up to 1GB) without resetting the current parameters
+- User libraries add a new library to the Modx (up to 1GB) without resetting the current parameters

 ### License